 It is located in the Swiss village of Mies, a mere 10-minute drive from Geneva International Airport.

 From above, the building is shaped like a hand, one of the key elements of FIBA's visual identity and can be seen from the sky when flying into Geneva Airport.

 It also incorporates a steel structure reminiscent of the woven basketball net.

-The ‘The House of Basketball’ sits on an 8,500 square metre plot of land on the overlooking Lake Geneva and the Alps.
-It is managed by the International Basketball Foundation (IBF).
+The ‘The Patrick Baumann House of Basketball’ sits on an 8,500 square metre plot of land on the overlooking Lake Geneva and the Alps.
+It is managed by the FIBA Foundation.